 - 2 cups thinly sliced onions (about 1 large)

-- 2 tbsp Extra Virgin Olive oil, divided
+- 2 tablespoon Extra Virgin Olive oil, divided

 - ¼ cup vegetable broth